A Great Way to Learn Italian in Italy

 Go to a Small Town

-Learning in a small Italian language school.
+Learning in a small Italian language school in Italy.

 There are lots of ways to learn a language.
 You can take a foreign lover or spend evenings huddled in your room diligently reading grammar and listening to tapes.
 But physically being in the country where the language is spoken is the key to gaining proficiency in a language, and a language course is usually the best way to do it.